The Future of AI-Driven Software Engineering: AI-Driven Software Engineering

 The framework touches all main phases of the \textbf{Software Development Life Cycle}: Requirement Engineering, Software Design, Implementation, Testing, and Maintenance.
 Note that we are not assuming a waterfall model, the cycles may overlap, especially in agile development methodologies where development cycles are shorter and more flexible.

-\textbf{The Actors} in our framework are software engineers (e.g., developers, architects, and tester) and a generic AI system (e.g., an LLM).
+\textbf{The main Actors} in our framework are \textbf{software engineers} (e.g., developers, architects, and testers) and a generic AI system (e.g., an LLM).
 It is important to mention that we believe we are still very far from completely replacing software engineers with prompt engineers.
 Capable software engineers (with prompt engineering training) will remain indispensable for understanding, reviewing, improving, combining, validating, and maintaining the source code generated by AI.
-In the short and medium term future, AI is merely a tool to enhance developers' productivity.
+In the short and medium term future, AI is merely a tool to enhance software developers' productivity.
 While it can automate certain tasks, we assume the presence of humans in the loop.

+Stakeholders (e.g., end users, product owners) are also involved in the framework during the requirement engineering process.
+AI, equipped with chatbot capabilities, can initiate conversations with stakeholders to elicit, analyse, specify, and validate requirements.

-With our proposed framework, engineers can either directly create or update the artifacts (i.e., requirements, design, production and test code) or instruct the AI (e.g., through prompt engineering) on how to do that.
-We envision a \textbf{bi-directional communication} between humans and AI, where humans can ask questions or provide instructions, and the AI can notify engineers of any detected issues or opportunities for improvement.
+With our proposed framework, software engineers can either directly create or update the artifacts (i.e., requirements, design, production and test code) or instruct the AI (e.g., through prompt engineering) on how to do that.
+We envision a \textbf{bi-directional communication} between humans and AI, where humans can ask questions or provide instructions, and the AI can notify the software engineers of any detected issues or opportunities for improvement.
 Software engineers will communicate with AI through \textbf{conversational interactions} facilitated by the conversational capabilities of LLMs.
-This interface empowers engineers to seek clarifications and explanations about the artifacts as well as the AI system's output.
+This interface empowers engineers to seek clarifications and explanations about the artifacts as well as the AI system's output~\cite{liang2024alarge}.

 Another important clarification is that, for simplicity, Figure~\ref{fig:overview} represents a single AI system.
-Clearly, the AI system would not be the same for every task.
-It is reasonable to assume that a dedicated AI system, fine-tuned for the specific task, will be in place.
+In reality, different tasks would be handled by specialized AI agents~\cite{xi2023rise}, each fine-tuned for its particular function.
+These subsystems may either operate autonomously or require direct input from software engineers, depending on the nature of the task.

+In particular, the AI agents must effectively communicate with each other and with various software analysis tools responsible for gathering information on the software artifacts in development.
+As the number of available AI systems continues to grow, to prevent information overload, humans will interact with a single \textbf{unified interface}.
+Similar to mediator bots~\cite{ribeiro2022together}, an \textbf{orchestrator of AIs} can efficiently manage all interactions with the AI agents behind the scenes.
+We envision that the AI's orchestrator will constantly monitor changes in the artifacts (after every update from engineers or from the agents) and invoke the dedicated AI agent to check for consistency and integrity of the artifacts.